How Much Does an Indoor Air Quality Test Cost in 2025?

 New Builds vs. Existing Construction

-Depending on the home size and your concerns, analyzing a new or newly purchased property for contaminants could cost around $200 to $1,000.
+Depending on the home size and your concerns, analyzing a new or newly purchased property for contaminants could cost from $200 to $1,000.
 Getting these services for newly built houses is especially important, as new construction materials could release harmful fumes and chemicals.

 The cost of testing is often higher in existing construction because these buildings require a more thorough inspection.
 Contractors often have to use more invasive measures to inspect for hidden contaminants and test outdated systems.